Tacinight/ruby-gsoc-2018/README.md

 https://summerofcode.withgoogle.com/projects/5822943355994112

 ## Transient Heap
-The first discuss of transient heap was opened by ko1(Koichi Sasada) at [Introduce 2nd GC heap named Transient heap](https://bugs.ruby-lang.org/issues/14858).
-In his prototype, he completed the implement for array, and the future work including supporting String, Hash and Extend(shrink) policy for transient heap.
+The first discussion of transient heap was opened by ko1(Koichi Sasada) at [Introduce 2nd GC heap named Transient heap](https://bugs.ruby-lang.org/issues/14858).
+In his prototype, he completed the implement for arrays, and the future work should also support the type String, Hash as well as Extend(shrink) policy for transient heap.

 My work here is adding support for Hash so that transient heap can allocate space for Hash.
-But it has difficults that has to be handled.
+I encounted some difficults that had to be handled.
 1. Hash type objects use st_table to store elements, the correlation between those two is weak.
 For transient heap, it has to know the ruby type of the objects.
-2. Transient heap is based on the hypothesis that most of objects die in young.
-We need to survey the distribution of hash size.
+2. Transient heap is based on the hypothesis that most of objects die at a young age.
+To understand the issue with first need to survey the distribution of hash size.

 ### The distribution of hash size
 #### Implement
-The capacity of st_table is always the power of 2, we recorded the exponent into a global array before gc or functions manually free st_table.
+The capacity of st_table is always a power of 2, we recorded the exponent into a global array before gc or functions explicitly frees st_table.
 Look at the [patch](patch/st_table_size_statistics.patch) for more details.
 #### Results
 We measured 6 applications in order to find a real distribution of the hash size.
 Respectively, those applications are:
 1. `make check` command under ruby source code.